 You may ask, which ones?
 You can find the Montes Teneriffe, Mons Pico and the crater Piazzi Smyth on the moon.

-If this is news to you, and you’re wondering why they have these names, write this question down so that you can ask our guides on the night of your astronomical observation on Mount Teide.
+If this is news to you, and you’re wondering why they have these names, write this question down so that you can ask our guides on the night of your stargazing experience in Tenerife.

 - Let certified astronomical guides unravel the sky’s mysteries for you

-- Enjoy a unique experience among volcanoes and stars
+- Enjoy a unique Mount Teide stargazing experience among volcanoes

 - Professional observations of the Universe